Keftedes – Greek Meatballs

 You can make keftedes with any type of ground meat (mince).
 Traditionally in Greece they are made with beef, pork or lamb mince.
 I have used turkey mince as it is lean and generally inexpensive and tastes great with all the Greek seasonings in this meatball recipe.

-• Ground turkey – you can substitute with lean ground beef, pork or lamb if preferred.
+• Lean ground turkey – you can substitute with lean beef, pork or lamb mince if preferred.

 • Wholemeal breadcrumbs – choose high fibre bread (gluten free if preferred) and blitz to breadcrumbs in a food processor.
 You can also use Panko breadcrumbs.